multimodal-interpretability/maia/README.md

 ---

-## 8. Evaluation
+## Evaluation

 Use the evaluation scripts to score neuron labels and compare backbone performance.
+Please note- this is a slightly different evaluation function than used in the original paper.
+The reproducibility of paper results is therefore not guaranteed.

 **Single-GPU example:**